unflawed-code/route10-suricata-runner/README.md

 ### Feature Toggles

-- `ENABLE_NDPI=1`: Default is 1.
-Loads the nDPI application-aware plugin.
+- `ENABLE_NDPI=0`: Default is disabled.
+Set this to 1 to load the nDPI application-aware plugin.
 - `ENABLE_WEBSOCKET=1`: Default is 1.
 Enables the WebSocket app-layer parser.
 - `ENABLE_AUTO_UPDATE=0`: Default is disabled.
 Set this to 1 to enable daily automated updates from GitHub.
 - `RUNNER_UPDATE_CRON="30 4 * * *"`: Cron schedule for `runner.sh update` when auto-update is enabled.